Ericka Lorenz: Early life

-Lorenz was born in San Diego, California.
-Nicknamed "E", she attended Patrick Henry High School (San Diego, California) and was named first team All-American in water polo in 1997, '98 and '99.
-She was also two-time first team All-California Interscholastic Federation in volleyball and a four-time team offensive MVP in softball.
+Lorenz was born in San Diego, California on February 18, 1981 to parents Duane and Denise Lorenz.
+Ericka attended San Diego's Patrick Henry High, where she received first team All-American honors in water polo in the years 1998, 1997, and 1999.
+Lorenz was an All-CIF Player of the year in water polo in her Sophomore year.
+A multi-sport athlete, she was a recipient of first team All-California Interscholastic Federation honors twice in volleyball and an offensive team MVP in four years in softball.